metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

    editions are the actual physical books in our hands! [see sections about blup for more info]
     * foreword<br>
        (links an author to an edition they wrote a foreword for.)
-            * (note that the foreword shoudn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.)
+            * (note that the foreword shouldn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.)
     * preface<br>
        (links an author to an edition they wrote a preface for.)
-            * (note that the preface shoudn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.)
+            * (note that the preface shouldn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.)
     * introduction<br>
        (links an author to an edition they wrote an introduction for.)
-            * (note that the introduction shoudn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.)
+            * (note that the introduction shouldn't be it's own separate work *unless* it's notably reused for completely *other* editions, this will usually be fairly rare.)
     * illustrator (see above)
         * (specify that illustrator should be add to edition only if its a "variable addition", that is, if the story makes just as much sense without the art, if there exists versions without it, or with different art, then this is an *edition* level rel.)
     *  photographer (see above)